idiap/facereclib/docs/experiments.rst

 Parameters of the SGE_ grid
 ---------------------------
 By default, all jobs of the face recognition tool chain run sequentially on the local machine.
-To speed up the processing, some jobs can be parallelized using the SGE_ grid.
+To speed up the processing, some jobs can be parallelized using the SGE_ grid or using multi-processing on the local machine.
 For this purpose, there is another option:

 * ``--grid``: The configuration file for the grid execution of the tool chain.